 PJM Staff initiates a study each spring to calculate the IRM.
 This study is initially reviewed by the Resource Adequacy Analysis Subcommittee (RAAS).
 The study uses a probabilistic model that recognizes, among other factors, historical load variability, load forecast error, scheduled maintenance requirements for generating units, forced outage rates of generating units and the capacity benefit of interconnection ties with other regions.
-Study results are reviewed through the PJM Committee structure and the PJM Members Committee forwards its recommendation for the IRM, FPR, and DR factor to the PJM Board of Managers.
-The PJM Board of Managers is ultimately responsible for approving the PJM FPR and DR factor.
+Study results are reviewed through the PJM Committee structure and the PJM Members Committee forwards its recommendation for the IRM and FPR to the PJM Board of Managers.
+The PJM Board of Managers is ultimately responsible for approving the PJM IRM and FPR.

 Resource adequacy planning begins at least four years in advance of the applicable delivery year.
-Early in the timeline, resource owners submit their capacity plans including expected outages for the capability period.
+Early in the timeline, resource owners review the statistical modeling parameters of their generation units involved in the creation of the capacity model.
 During this time, PJM Staff provides load forecasts to determine peak load demand.
 PJM also determines the calculated reserve requirement for the PJM RTO based on industry guidelines and standards for reliability, as established by the North America Electric Reliability Corporation (NERC) and Reliability First (RF).